pulseq/pulseq/doc/README.md

 the workflow:
 1: at the parent level run
     make install-html
-  this will create a directory named pulseq_website on the lvel above the partn and will copy all the necessary files over
+  this will create a directory named pulseq.github.io on the level above the parent and will copy all the necessary files over

 2: check the webpage locally